prxs-ai/praxis-go-sdk/README.md

 - LLM integration with OpenAI
 - MCP bridge for tool execution
 - HTTP API for agent control
-- Agent card standard support
+- A2A card standard support

 ## Architecture

-The project has been refactored with a modular structure:
+The project has the following modular structure:

 ```
-go-p2p-agent/
+praxis-go-sdk/
 ├── cmd/
 │   └── agent/              # Application entry point
 ├── internal/